t3hmun/posts/post/2019-10-17-t3hmunWebLog-What I Actually Did.md

 At this point I was meant to move onto simple ASP caching but I decided that publishing posts needed to be easier.
-While struggling with moving parts of using Git forstoring, accessing and updating data, I had an epiphany.
+While struggling with moving parts of using Git for storing, accessing and updating data, I had an epiphany.
 That is what databases are for.
 __Then I jumped down the rabbit hole of cloud tech.__